Geofence: Working

-Geofencing uses technologies like GPS, or even IP address ranges to build their virtual fence.
-In most cases mobile phones are using combinations of positioning methods, e.g. Assisted GPS (A-GPS).
-“A-GPS uses assistance data received from the network to obtain a faster location calculation compared with GPS alone.”
+Geofencing uses technologies like GPS, or even IP address ranges, to build its virtual fence.
+In most cases, mobile phones are using combinations of positioning methods, e.g., Assisted GPS (A-GPS).
+"A-GPS uses assistance data received from the network to obtain a faster location calculation compared with GPS alone."
 The global system of tracking and geofencing is supported by a group of subsystems based on global navigation satellite system (GNSS) services.
-Both horizontal and vertical accuracy of GNSS is just few centimetres for baseline ≤ 5 km.
-The Wide Area Augmentation System (WAAS) is used by devices equipped and used in North America – the accuracy is considered to be within 3 m at least 95 % of the time.
+Both horizontal and vertical accuracy of GNSS is just a few centimetres for baseline ≤ 5 km.
+The Wide Area Augmentation System (WAAS) is used by devices equipped and used in North America—the accuracy is considered to be within 3 m at least 95% of the time.
 These virtual fences can be used to track the physical location of the device active in the particular region or the fence area.
 The location of the person using the device is taken as geocoding data and can be used further for advertising purposes.

 It is possible to monitor several geofences at once (multiple active geofences).
-The limit is exactly 100 geofences per app, per device user.

-It is possible to monitor different type of triggering activity for each geofence separately – entrance, exit, or dwell in the monitored area.
+The number of active geofences on Android devices is limited to 100 per app and per user.
+It is possible to monitor different type of triggering activity for each geofence separately—entrance, exit, or dwell in the monitored area.

-Types of geofencing
+Types

-There are two types of geofencing - it depends on the purpose of the application, which one of them is better to use.
+There are two types of geofencing—choice of type depends on the purpose of using geofencing in a given situation.